-Both parks are working film and television studios though the level of production has gone down in recent years.
+Both parks are working film and television studios though the level of production has gone down in recent years, particularly at Disney.

 Like Disney’s Hollywood Studios, Universal Studios Florida is themed around movies and entertainment with the original tag line “Ride the Movies!” but Universal has always tried to differentiate itself from Walt Disney World by going with a slightly more ‘adult’ theme in terms of more intense rides, shows and events.

-As well as drawing on its own film characters it has also licenced in characters from other studios, including Marvel which is now owned by Disney.
+As well as drawing on its own film characters it has also licenced in characters from other studios, including Marvel which is now owned by Disney and the recently announced deal with Nintendo.
 It has also enlisted the help of Steven Spielberg.

-Most theme parks are divided into a number of areas or lands and Universal Studios Florida is no exception.
-From the main entrance, the park has seven lands surrounding a central lagoon:
+Most theme parks are divided into a number of areas or lands and Universal Studios Florida is no exception with seven lands and an entrance area.

 - Front Lot - contains most of the administrative buildings including Guest Services, Family and Health Services, stroller, wheelchair and ECV rentals, lockers, Lost and Found

-- Production Central - a collection of working sound stages including the attractions Transformers: The Ride - 3D, Shrek 4-D and Universal's latest roller coaster, Hollywood Rip Ride Rockit.
+- Production Central - a collection of working sound stages including the attractions Transformers: The Ride - 3D, Shrek 4-D, Despicable Me Minion Mayhem and Hollywood Rip Ride Rockit.
 The Universal Music Plaza Stage is used to host live concerts

-- New York - a realistic New York street set plays host to Revenge Of The Mummy and Twister: Ride It Out plus another live show, The Blues Brothers Live
+- New York - a realistic New York street set plays host to Revenge Of The Mummy and Race Through New York Starring Jimmy Fallon (which replaced Twister: Ride It Out) plus a live music show, Meet The Blues Brothers

 - Woody Woodpecker’s KidZone - a child friendly zone including E.T.
 Adventure, the Curious George Goes To Town water play area and a children’s coaster, Woody Woodpecker’s Nuthouse Coaster